Can You REALLY Give Birth In Total Silence?

 Advertisement

-Malaika Alert, a certified birth doula in Washington, D.C., says that she's actually been present at several births where moms were silent throughout — including one mom who she says was so quiet, it was hard to tell whether or not she was having contractions.
+Malaika Alert, a certified birth doula in Washington, D.C., says that she's actually been present at several births where mums were silent throughout — including one mum who she says was so quiet, it was hard to tell whether or not she was having contractions.

 “

-While it might help one person to scream through labor, that might not be the case for everyone.
+While it might help one person to scream through labour, that might not be the case for everyone.

 ”

-Vocalizing your pain, Lugosch-Ecker adds, can help you feel more comfortable and aid in the flow of hormones like oxytocin, which induces labor.
+Vocalizing your pain, Lugosch-Ecker adds, can help you feel more comfortable and aid in the flow of hormones like oxytocin, which induces labour.

-That being said, there's no one way to give birth, and while it might help one person to scream through labor, that might not be the case for everyone.
+That being said, there's no one way to give birth, and while it might help one person to scream through labour, that might not be the case for everyone.

 Advertisement

-For what it's worth, Alert says that the labor sequence in A Quiet Place was fairly realistic (given the circumstances): from Evelyn's breathing during her contractions to the scream that she lets out once the noise-monsters are distracted.
-The perfect storm of tension in that labor scene is not just an acting feat from Emily Blunt, it's also a reminder that women are strong as hell, and yes, silent labor really is possible.
+For what it's worth, Alert says that the labour sequence in A Quiet Place was fairly realistic (given the circumstances): from Evelyn's breathing during her contractions to the scream that she lets out once the noise-monsters are distracted.
+The perfect storm of tension in that labour scene is not just an acting feat from Emily Blunt, it's also a reminder that women are strong as hell, and yes, silent labour really is possible.

 As Lugosch-Ecker puts it, "Throughout history, people have given birth in some really trying situations.
 Babies are born in war zones, and women are so strong."